Written by Pandia Health Editorial Team and Medically reviewed by Sophia Yen, MD, MPH (CEO/Co-Founder of Pandia Health) –

 What to Do Next

-In short, dysmenorrhea is no joke!
-Feeling frustrated, overemotional, and/or experiencing behavioral changes during a period is normal albeit unpleasant – if a person tries to tell you otherwise, they have likely not undergone the same level of pain.
+Period pain (dysmenorrhea) is no joke!
+Feeling frustrated, overemotional, and/or experiencing behavioral changes (to a certain extent) during a period is normal albeit unpleasant – if a person tries to tell you otherwise, they have likely not undergone the same level of pain.
 Do not be scared to reach out to a doctor regarding unpleasant symptoms and potential solutions.
-No one should have to be in pain on such a regular basis!
+No one should have to be in pain every month!

 Interested in starting your birth control journey today?
 Sign up to get the contraceptive method of your choice delivered to you for FREE so you can #SkipTheTrip to the pharmacy.
 Pandia Health is rapidly expanding across the country, allowing easy access to birth control from the comfort of your own home.

-If you live in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY, one of our expert birth control doctors can write you a new prescription; if you have a prescription at a pharmacy, we can transfer it over.
-With fun swag items in every package and automatics refills, there’s no better time to join the brand that women trust most with birth control and get that #PandiaPeaceofMind ?
+If you live in AZ, CA, CO, FL, GA, IL, MI, NV, NY, TX, TN, PA, WA, or WY, one of our expert birth control doctors can write you a new prescription; if you already have a prescription at a pharmacy, we can transfer it over.
+With fun swag items in every package and automatics refills, there’s no better time to sign up with the Brand Women Trust most with birth control and get that #PandiaPeaceofMind !

 Disclaimer: The above information is for informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.